National-Digital-Twin/NOVA/frontend/README.md

 # NOVA 3D Map Application

-This is a React + Vite application featuring a full-screen 3D map powered by Mapbox GL JS.
+This is a React + Vite application featuring a full-screen 3D map powered by MapLibre GL JS.

 ## Features